Does your child’s disability affect attention, organization, and short term memory?

 Checklists in the “real world”

-Time Magazine selected Dr. Peter Pronovost as one of the world’s “most influential people”.
-He has saved thousands of lives.
-How?
-By instituting Safety Checklists that now prevent death from infection in hospitals.
+Consider this true story of how interactive checklists in a hospital save lives!
+Time Magazine selected Dr. Peter Pronovost as one of the world’s “most influential people” because of the thousands of lives he has saved.
+How did he do this?
+By instituting Safety Checklists that now prevent death from infection in hospitals throughout the United States.

-Didn’t the doctors and nurses now using these checklists already know the safety protocols?
+Didn’t the doctors and nurses who now use these checklists already know the safety protocols?
 Sure they did.
-Did they intentionally ignore them?
+Did they intentionally ignore these protocols?
 Of course not.
 They simply got distracted.

 The use of checklists, long part of military procedure, is now growing exponentially in medical, manufacturing, and business settings.
 Far from being a “crutch”, checklists are valued as simple tools to efficiently achieve desired results.